mjrashti/mpich2-yarn/README.md

 type command at source folder:

 	mvn clean package -Dmaven.test.skip=true

+#MJR added for resource enforcement support
+	To be able to enforce memory and cpu limitations through cgroups on MPI apps, need to compile the container_wrapper program:

+	cd ./examples
+	make clean
+	make

 You need to ensure Internet connected as maven needs to download plugins on the maven repository, this may take minutes.